Skip To Content

 • June 10 2019

-Eric Johnson, an associate of the Firm, practices in all aspects of corporate and securities law, with a particular focus on mergers and acquisitions, public and private offerings and general corporate matters.
-Prior to joining the Firm, Mr. Johnson worked as an associate at two leading international law firms and a publically traded company.
+Yunhui (Howard) He, an associate of the Firm, practices in all aspects of corporate and securities law, with a particular focus on securities regulation, public and private offerings, and merger and acquisition.

 • July 06 2021